ibmua/withdrawing-and-collecting-uniswap-liquidity/README.md

 `@13266287` makes Ganache start simulation from Ethereum block 13266287. `--wallet.unlockedAccounts` enables us able to simulate unsigned transactions, so we don't have to know or share a private key to the unlocked accounts in order to send transactions from these accounts.

-Open another terminal tab/window in parallel, get into the current project folder and run the script.
+Now open another terminal tab/window in parallel, get into the current project folder and run the script.
+If you opened the tab before installing stuff above, you might run into issues, because your terminal environment will not yet know that those programs were installed.
+Best thing to do in that case is close and reopen the tab, or ssh connection if running on a remote server via SSH.
 ```
 node geth_liquidity_web3.mjs
 ```